Violence Mars Huge Greece Train Crash Demonstration - UrduPoint

 Violence Mars Huge Greece Train Crash Demonstration

-Athens, (APP - UrduPoint / Pakistan Point News - 28th Feb, 2025) Violence on Friday marred a huge demonstration in Athens to mark the second anniversary of the country's worst rail tragedy, with firebomb-wielding youths clashing with riot police outside parliament.
+Athens, (APP - UrduPoint / Pakistan Point News - 28th Feb, 2025) Masked youths threw petrol bombs and clashed with police outside the Greek parliament on Friday, as huge crowds gathered in a show of force to mark the second anniversary of the country's worst rail tragedy.

-The clashes erupted as nearly 200,000 people demonstrated to demand justice for the 57 victims of the accident, which occurred on February 28, 2023 when a train from Athens to Thessaloniki carrying more than 350 passengers collided with a freight train near the central city of Larissa.
+Nearly 200,000 people gathered to demand justice for the 57 victims of the crash between a freight train and a passenger train near the central city of Larissa on February 28, 2023.

-Police said some 300,000 people turned out nationwide in demonstrations described by commentators as unprecedented in size.
+But much of the crowd, including children and the elderly, was forced to flee when hooded and masked attackers hurled petrol bombs and rocks, prompting riot police to fire teargas and stun grenades in response.

+Police then deployed a water cannon as the youths set fire to bins and vandalised bus stops and shop windows.
+Over 40 arrests were made.

-In the capital, many walked several kilometres to join the demonstration as subway trains heading downtown were already jammed with passengers.
+Packed subway trains in Athens forced many to walk several kilometres to join the crowds.

-"Today we must send a strong message to punish those responsible for this tragedy," Nikos Lykomitros, a 20-year-old archaeology student, told AFP in Athens.
+"Today we must send a strong message to punish those responsible for this tragedy," Nikos Lykomitros, a 20-year-old archaeology student, told AFP.

 Over 40 people have been prosecuted, including the local station master responsible for routing the trains, but a trial into the tragedy is not expected before the end of the year.